-The Langer Timber Frame in rural White County, Tennessee, is a featured home on the Upper Cumberland Homebuilder’s Association’s tour of homes in August.
+The Langer Timber Frame in rural White County, Tennessee, was a featured home on the Upper Cumberland Homebuilder’s Association’s tour of homes in 2017

 More about the home:

 The 2,042 SF Langer Timber Frame was custom designed, manufactured and built by Honest Abe Log Homes in 2016.
 It is located in a clearing on 43 acres of wooded land along the Caney Fork River near Sparta, Tenn.
 The house features a heavy timber roof system, a 240 SF loft, an outdoor dining room and separate outdoor living room with a wood-burning fireplace and a full walkout basement.

 Timber frame components of stained Douglas Fir, dark hickory floors, Engelmann spruce tongue-and-groove ceilings, pine trim and molding, a heavy wood front door, stained glass, reproduction fixtures, use of hand-cut natural stone both inside and out and the tile and cabinetry choices in the kitchen and bath evoke the Adirondack lodge, arts-and-crafts architectural style popular in the

 early 1900s desired by the homeowners.
 The look is further enhanced on the exterior by multiple green metal-covered gables positioned at various angles, heavy timber beams, handcrafted stonework and painted Hardie board that affords the look of wood siding without the maintenance.

 Centered on the front of the Langer Timber Frame is a 16’x18’ gabled outdoor living room with a heavy timber roof.
 The wood-burning fireplace, accents surrounding the front door and t